nbschon/CHIP8-CPP/README.md

 ## Features

-Just loads ROMs into memory and run them as they would've appeared in the 70's on something like the COSMAC VIP.
+Just loads ROMs into memory and runs them as they would've appeared in the 70's on something like the COSMAC VIP.

 The CHIP-8 was controlled with a keypad, with the